Serbia's Dairy Industry: An In-Depth Overview

 Milk Production and Dairy Cattle

-Serbia is home to approximately 450,000 dairy cattle, contributing to an impressive annual milk production of around 1.5 billion liters.
-This positions Serbia as a key player in the regional dairy market, known for its stringent quality standards.
+Serbia boasts a robust dairy industry, with approximately 450,000 dairy cattle contributing to an annual milk production of around 1.5 billion liters.
+This positions Serbia as a key player in the regional dairy market, known for its stringent quality standards and substantial output.

 Milk Processing and Cheese Production

 The country processes about 1.2 billion liters of milk annually.
-Serbia is also recognized for its cheese production, with approximately 80,000 tons produced each year.
+Serbia is particularly recognized for its cheese production, generating approximately 80,000 tons each year.
 Serbian cheese is celebrated for its quality and diversity, maintaining a strong presence in both domestic and international markets.

 Milk Powder and Whey Production

-In the food and nutritional sectors, Serbia produces approximately 30,000 tons of milk powder and whey annually.
+In the food and nutritional sectors, Serbia produces about 30,000 tons of milk powder and whey annually.
 These products are essential components for various industries, showcasing the depth of Serbia's dairy processing capabilities.

 Key Dairy Enterprises